THOMASELOVE/432-minute-2023/README.md

 25 (04-18) | 2023-04-19 | To Appear | To Appear
 27 (04-25) | 2023-04-26 | To Appear | To Appear

-- You'll need to be logged into Google via CWRU to complete the Minute Papers, or to review the feedback.
+- You'll need to be logged into Google via CWRU to complete the Minute Papers.

 ## Deadlines and Late Work